-A clean window literally makes a difference in how you view the world.
-Here's how to get them clean in just a few easy steps.
+A clean window—and an easy-to-make DIY window cleaner—literally makes a difference in how you view the world.
+Here's how to get your glass panes clean in just a few easy steps.

-Washing windows doesn't have to feel intimidating.
-With the right tools and these tried-and-tested tips, the process is quick and easy, and the payoff—that warm stream of morning sun pouring into your bedroom-totally worth the effort.
+The idea of washing your windows doesn't have to be intimidating.
+With the right tools, a DIY window cleaner, and these tried-and-tested tips from Martha Stewart's Homekeeping Handbook ($27.34, amazon.com), the process is actually quick and easy.
+And the payoff—that warm stream of morning sun pouring into your bedroom—is totally worth the effort.

 To start, gather all of your window-washing tools into one plastic or metal bucket (keep a second bucket on hand to mix cleaning solutions).
 Dirty panes are no problem when you use rubber-edged squeegees, which are quicker and more effective than cloth or newspaper.
 They come in a variety of sizes, and a screw-on extension will let you reach high spots.